Table of Contents Show

 The moon goes through an entire cycle called a lunar cycle.
 It starts as a full moon and it wanes (grows smaller and smaller).
 The day the moon fully disappears is called the day of the new moon.
 It is the darkest night of the month.
 The moon grows again (waxes) until it becomes a full moon and thus the cycle of moon phases goes on.

-As such, it is no surprise that the moon is regarded as a highly powerful force in astrology as well, both eastern and western.
-In astrology as well as spiritual traditions around the world, be it Wicca, Tantra, Vastu, and Hermeticism, the different phases of the moon in its cycles have been used as tools of personal and spiritual transformation.
+As such, it is no surprise that the moon is regarded as a highly powerful force in astrology as well, both Eastern and Western.
+In astrology and spiritual traditions worldwide, be it Wicca, Tantra, Vastu, and Hermeticism, the different phases of the moon in its cycles have been used as tools of personal and spiritual transformation.

-It is believed by many that just like the moon, with its gravitational pull, can cause tides, it can influence the water within us as well (since human bodies are 70% water).
+It is believed by many that just like the moon, with its gravitational pull, can cause tides; it can also influence the water within us (since human bodies are 70% water).
 In Astrology, the sun often represents our ‘outer world.’
-In other words, it represents our personality, our ego.
+In other words, it represents our personality and our ego.
 It is seen as the personification of the divine masculine, the yang.

 The moon, on the other hand, is the divine feminine, the yin.
 It represents our inner world of emotions and feelings and our unconscious beliefs.
-Whereas the sun offers us courage, strength, and intellect, the moon gives us the ability to create, connect with the universe, and with our intuition.
+Whereas the sun offers us courage, strength, and intellect, the moon allows us to create and connect with the universe and our intuition.